-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible to their child's school, so that the responses implemented by our member school is timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Wodonga South Primary School are timely and appropriate in the circumstances.

-We encourage students to speak to their teacher, House Leader (applicable to WMYC & WSSC) or assistant principal.
-However, students are welcome to discuss their concerns with any trusted member of staff including [teachers, wellbeing staff, school social worker etc.].
+We encourage students to speak to their classroom teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, and school leadership.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at one of our member schools should contact their member school reception and ask for the relevant staff member.
+Parents or carers who develop concerns that their child is involved in, or has witnessed, bullying behaviour at Wodonga South Primary School should contact the Classroom Teacher or the front office.